 The stock bench seats that come on most standard bikes are also usually swapped out for “Monoposto” (single-seat) tail sections capped off with a humped café seat or a hard tail cowl, giving the machine a sportier look while also slightly bolstering aerodynamics.
 Partial fairings and windscreens are occasionally used on café racers for the same reason.
 Factory gas tanks were also frequently jettisoned in favor of lighter cells, often longer, lower-profile items with knee-dents for more spirited riding.
 Swept-back headers and cone (or reverse-cone) mufflers are another ingredient that’s seldom left out of the café racer recipe.

-The Factors To Consider When Shopping
+The Factors To Consider When Shopping For A Cafe Racer

 Price: The truth is some models offer substantially more bang for your buck than others.
 You should be thoroughly considering what features and performance aspects you need, and which you can live without, as this should help you determine a price point.
 It’s also worth mentioning that if you’re a new rider, you’re going to want to factor in/set money aside from other necessary expenses like riding gear, luggage, parts. etc.